alkivi-sas/puppet-openvpn/README.md

 Class openvpn is automatically included, but need to change that.
 Automatic forwarding from vpn to local network  is put in place using alkivi-iptables package and sysctl configuration

+There is also a class alkivi_admin which create a vpn using puppet ssl keys

 ## Limitations